nextarch/toc/README.md

 This is our [voting policy](docs/voting.md).
 Only TOC members can cast binding votes. (+1 Binding)

 ## Special Interest Groups (SIGs)
 The TOC will approved the formation of SIGs.
-Currently, the following Special Interest Groups are being considered:
-- TBD
+You can see more informations about SIGs proposal in [here](sigs/proposed.md).